-In the most general case, the target concept, which decides the label for the next input \mathbf{x}t , can change arbitrarily over time, and even be manipulated by an adversary.
-Then, the only known theory is the online learning theory which characterizes the regret that can be achieved by a learning algorithm with respect to the best available "expert" in a given pool of experts [CBL06].
+In the most general case, the target concept, which decides the label for the next input $x_t$ , can change arbitrarily over time, and even be manipulated by an adversary.
+Then, the only existing theory is the online learning theory which characterizes the regret that can be achieved by a learning algorithm with respect to the best available "expert" in a given pool of experts [7].
 If, however, more benign assumptions can be made about the dynamics of the environment, such as it evolves gradually or incrementally or it evolves with sudden changes but interspersed with stationary states (see Figure 1), then it becomes legitimate to try to assess the future performance of a classifier on the base of (a partial view of) its past history.

-In this paper, we work on anticipating future concepts that evolve in a predictable way, and on the recognition of recurring concepts, whether the change between consecutive concepts happens gradually or suddenly.
+In this paper, we work on ways to anticipate future concepts when a transformation rule can be identified, and on the recognition of recurring concepts, whether the change between consecutive concepts happens gradually or suddenly.

-In the following, we first introduce the adaptive architecture of the learning system we take as our basis.
-Then, we present the anticipating mechanism that builds upon it.
+In the following, we first introduce the adaptive architecture of the learning system we take as our basis (Section 3.1).
+Then, we present the core of this paper which is the anticipating mechanism that builds upon it (Section 3.2).